gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-security.md

 })
 ```

-Then trigger the function client side (web example).
+Then trigger the function client-side (web example).

 ```js
 const addMessage = firebase.functions().httpsCallable('addMessage')
 addMessage({ msg: this.newMessage })
 ```

-Doing this, you might not feel the messages are as snappy with the first message.
-This is because Firebase lowers the functions resources if they are not frequently triggered, and you experience a cold start.
+Doing this, you might not feel the messages are as snappy as the first message.
+This is because Firebase lowers the function's resources if they are not frequently triggered, and you experience a cold start.
 This will likely improve in production when they are frequently triggered.

 ## Conclusion

-Even though logic is performed client side, the Firestore database can be completely secured.
+Even though logic is performed client-side, the Firestore database can be completely secured.
 This has only been an introduction to how Firestore security rules work with example rules for some use cases.
 In the end, your application will decide how your rules end up.